MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/FIND-Function--Record-.md

  **true** if the record was found; otherwise, **false**.

- If you omit this optional return value and if the record cannot be found, a run\-time error occurs.
+ If you omit this optional return value and if the record cannot be found, a run-time error occurs.
 If you include a return value, you must handle any errors.

 ## Remarks
  FIND retrieves the first record that meets the conditions set by *Which* and the filters associated with *Record*.
 The search path reflects the sort order defined by the current key.
 If the current key is not the primary key, several records might have the same values in current key fields.
 If this occurs, the sort order defined by the primary key as the search path is used.